stevenstonie/iungoreal/README.md

 before getting started, ensure you do the following:
 - have a code editor of your choice (i use vscode for both java and typescript but i also recommend intellij)
+- make sure angular is installed (or node.js if it comes with it. idk)
+- have java 17+ and maven installed and added to path
 - configure a MySQL db for database management
 - create an AWS account with a bucket for cloud services